dukeduck1984/Swelltech-Omakase-Drilling-Guide/README.md

  * It's pretty straight forward - fix the drilling guides on the deck with the M5 countersink bolts, nuts and washers.
  Make sure to point the end marked 'Tail' of the rear guide towards the tail of the deck.
  * It's adviced not to drill through in one go, otherwise the backside of the hole may show some small cracks round the edge.
- In order to avoid the cosmetic flaw, drill half way, take off the guide, put them on the other side of the deck, and drill through.
+ In order to avoid the cosmetic flaw, drill half way, take off the guides, put them on the other side of the deck, and drill through.
  * After the drilling, you can fill those original holes which are close to the new holes with epoxy to increase the strength of the new holes.

  ### Ride Tuning